ddppddpp/bgchof/docs/Modules.md

 **calculateEaster.py**

+***Update - Known Error ***
+The algorythim for calculating the Orthodox Easter Sunday used in this module fails for 2163.
+Looking for a work arround.

 Calculate Easter according to the Bulgarian Christian Orthodox Church Typikon (1980 edition, p.
 510-512) for use in i.e. time shifting holidays and fasting